Tysnes (newspaper)

-Tysnes is a local Norwegian newspaper published in Tysnes in Vestland county.
+Tysnes is a local Norwegian newspaper published in Tysnes Municipality in Vestland county.

 The newspaper was established in 1953 as a four-page publication.
 It was originally issued biweekly, but in 1979 it became a weekly publication, appearing every Thursday.

 Circulation

 According to the Norwegian Audit Bureau of Circulations and National Association of Local Newspapers, Tysnes has had the following annual circulation: